Rowan is currently the Program Director - Enterprise Education in the Office of the Deputy Vice Chancellor Enterprise at

 She was the Director of Education for the School of Biological Sciences between 2015 - 2018.
 From 2013-2017 she was the Course Director for the Bachelor of Science Advanced - Global Challenges degree.
 In this undergraduate science course there was a focus on leadership, entrepreneurship and industry engagement.
 Through the degree she worked to provide a transformative educational experience to ensure students are equipped to be changemakers on the global stage.

 Rowan completed her undergraduate degree at Victoria University of Wellington, New Zealand where she did a Bachelor of Science (Honours) in ecology and Bachelor of Arts majoring in anthropology and religious studies.
 She has also completed courses at Harvard University and Stanford University on leadership and innovation.

 In her PhD studies, she examined the reproductive ecology of an Australian native plant.
 She continues her keen interest in the natural world by spending as much time as possible exploring the natural environment.

 She has written work across a range of academic publications and general media including Scientific American, HuffingtonPost, The Conversation, The Australian, Mamamia and Women's Agenda.

 In 2016 Rowan was the winner of the Telstra Business Woman of the Year Award for Victoria (Public Sector and Academic).

-Rowan is a fan of trail running and mountain biking (or anything else adrenaline-fuelled).
+Rowan is a fan of endurance sports and anything adrenaline-fuelled.
 She's a mum to three totally wonderful kids (12, 10 & 7).
 Rowan shares her home on the glorious Mornington Peninsula with a crazy Collie dog, her dad, kids and very understanding husband.